JudeQuintana/terraform-main/docs/WHITEPAPER.md

 - O(1) selective direct edges for low-latency or cost-sensitive paths
 - subnet-level microsegmentation

-To the author’s knowledge, this work represents the first formal application of compiler-style abstractions, explicit AST construction, Regional IR expansion, and Global IR composition to the synthesis of multi-region AWS Transit Gateway network topologies.
+To the author’s knowledge, this work represents one of the first systems to apply compiler-style abstractions, explicit AST construction, Regional IR expansion, and Global IR composition to the synthesis of multi-region AWS Transit Gateway network topologies.

 Verified IR Transformation:
 - The Regional IR pass, responsible for all O(V²) routing expansion, is implemented as a pure-function Terraform module and is formally verified through deterministic, property-based tests that validate routing invariants across diverse multi-VPC configurations.